 We place much more emphasis on tool-supported manual work than on the use of automatic tools alone, and are more concerned with accuracy than speed.
 This is why you will find very low rates of false positives and false negatives in our projects.

 Centralized attack surface management

-We manage the security testing from a unique point, our ARM.
+We manage the security testing from a unique point: Fluid Attacks' platform.
 This allows our red team to be available and in constant communication with your developers in order to achieve high remediation rates.
 We also use this platform to provide you with easy-to-understand, up-to-date executive indicators.

 Do you want to learn more about Security Testing?